 Visiting Scholars Invitation Programme at NCCR LIVES

-During her/his stay, the visiting scholar is responsible for:
+During their stay, the visiting scholar is responsible for:

 - Being available for meetings with researchers from the NCCR LIVES, either at the MHI or at its partner institutions

 - Presenting her/his work in local conferences at least once at the MHI and once at the partner institution (the University of Lausanne or the University of Geneva)

 - Preparing a paper for the LIVES Working Papers series